Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Bi-Level Algorithm Design

 \subsubsection{Dual-based subgradient approximation}

 Directly optimizing (\ref{eq:upper_oracle_oco}) is still challenging because $L_k^{*}(b_k)$ depends on the unknown lower-level MDP dynamics.
 Our key observation is that, by strong duality of the linear programing (LP) formulation of finite-horizon CMDPs, the optimal dual multiplier $\lambda_k^*(b_k)$ of the budget constraint $b_k$ provides the sensitivity of the optimal value with respect to the budget.
 Physically, $\lambda_k^*(b_k)$ signal the upper level how much QoS could improve if more RBs were allocated.
-Thus, $-\lambda_k^{*}(b_k)$ constitutes a valid subgradient of loss $L_k^{*}(b_k)$ (see~\cite{techrpt_bi-level-opt-lrn-wiopt2026} for details).
+Thus, $-\lambda_k^{*}(b_k)$ constitutes a valid subgradient of loss $L_k^{*}(b_k)$ (Please see Appendix \ref{F} for the complete proof of Lemma~\ref{lem:Lk-subgradient}).
 Specifically, for any $b_k\in\gB$, the subgradient of the true loss is given by

 However, since the true MDP dynamics are unknown, the true multiplier $\lambda_k^*(b_k)$ is inaccessible.
 In our algorithm, we approximates it with the empirical dual estimate $\lambda_k$ returned by the lower-level scheduler.
 Then, the update direction is